 Maori Parrot Snare

 A very fine and rare snare, or mutu kaka, used for catching wild kaka, or parrots.
 The vertical attachment bar is beautifully carved with a large and strongly expressive ancestral figure.
 The large tiki is shown in a seated position with the head bent forward, the hands clasped on the belly and the legs slightly bent with feet joined.
-The horizontal perch is decorated with minute notches along the upper ridge and has a very graceful curvature terminating with a highly stylized humanoid head or mania.
+The horizontal perch is decorated with minute notches along the upper ridge and has a very graceful curvature terminating with a highly stylized humanoid head or manaia.
 The main figure is pierced through on both sides for the passage of the snares cord.
 Maori, North Island, New Zealand, Polynesia.
 Kauri pine wood.
 Old break and repair to the head of the tiki.
 A fine patina of age and use.
 34 cm.
 19th century.

 Ex collection Dr. Norbert Murie, Rennes, a noted collector of Pacific literature and artefacts as well as related paintings and drawings.
 Sold as lot N° 519 of the Murie Collection auction, Etude Alain SCHMITZ & Frédéric LAURENT, Saint German-en-Laye, 13 & 14 june 2009.